 His first foray into fashion was as a salesman for the glove company Brooks Brothers.
 Yet even early on, he began to influence fashion.
-In his second job – for a tie manufacturer – Ralph Lauren created the ‘kipper tie’, the wide piece of neckwear which became an international male fashion sensation.
+In his second job – for a tie manufacturer – Ralph Lauren created the ‘kipper tie’, the daringly wide piece of neckwear which became an international male fashion sensation.
 From that success, he began to think about a fashion label of his own – and with the tie design, and a $50,000 loan, Ralph Lauren founded Polo Fashions, in 1968.

-Safari, though, put Ralph Lauren on the fragrance map years before Romance blossomed – yet it’s as wearable today as when legendary perfumer Dominique Ropion composed it back in 1990.
+From sporty to romantic, Ralph Lauren‘s fragrances are much more than beautiful scents, captured in striking bottles – they’re about a spirit, a mood, a moment.
+Safari put Ralph Lauren on the fragrance map and remains as wearable today as when legendary perfumer Dominique Ropion composed it back in 1990.
 In its beautiful, cut-crystal silver-capped bottle, Safari was inspired by America’s spirit of freedom and adventure, and ‘the call of the wild plains’ – that outdoorsy lifestyle which Ralph Lauren has so brilliantly brought to life through his designs, and such stunning ad. campaigns.